-In tackling inequality and injustice, GBV remains a key area of focus.
-Since publishing our strategy in September 2021, we have launched the #IsThisOK? campaign which calls out sexual harassment on our streets and has so far received more than 5 million views.
+In tackling inequality and injustice, Gender-Based Violence remains a key area of focus.
+Since publishing our Gender-Based Violence (GBV) Strategy in September 2021, we have launched the #IsThisOK? campaign which calls out sexual harassment on our streets and has so far received more than 5 million views.

-With the support of council leaders and officers across Greater Manchester, the GBV board continues to drive forward our ambitious 10-year strategy.
+With the support of Council leaders and officers across Greater Manchester, the Gender Based Violence Board continues to drive forward our ambitious ten-year strategy.
 With additional investment, localities have been able to appoint extra independent domestic violence advisors, ensuring victims and their families have timely access to support when they need it.
-We have also been working hard to ensure there is additional help for victims who may have no recourse to public funds as well as developing a housing reciprocal to support people who need re-housing because of GBV.
-Recognising that men and boys can also be victims of GBV, we have been working closely with our voluntary sector to develop further refuge provision for men in Greater Manchester.
+We have also been working hard to ensure there is additional help for victims who may have no recourse to public funds as well as developing a housing reciprocal to support people who need re-housing because of gender based violence.
+Recognising that men and boys can also be victims of Gender Based Violence, we have also been working closely with the voluntary sector to develop further refuge provision for men in Greater Manchester.